altruios/namshubettulpa/public/namshubettuple/inside-the-unknown.md

 ~He tried to make out anything - but he could not.~ ~The screen went dark.~
-*Kent saw the tech's hand waiting for the tape to eject* “Hey, what are you doing?”
+*Kent saw the tech's hand waiting for the tape to eject* "Hey, what are you doing?"
 ~The tech ignored him.~
 *he took the tape in both hands and violently smashed it into the counter* *once, twice...*